14,000 BTU Portable Air Conditioners

 The first inefficiency is their ducting.
 A portable AC unit absolutely has to intake air to cool its warmer components.
 This air gets heated up (as its cooling the components) and has to be removed from the room that the air conditioner is actively working to cool.

-The heated air is removed via a 5 inch diameter plastic duct.
+The heated air is removed via a large diameter plastic duct.
 As the heated air travels through this duct (to be exhausted outside) it heats up the duct.
-The large surface area (remember it’s a large 5 inch diameter hose) and thin plastic shell of the duct readily radiates heat back into the room the portable AC unit is working to cool.
+The large surface area (most portable AC units use a 5 inch diameter hose) and thin plastic construction of the duct readily radiates heat back into the room the portable AC unit is actively working to cool.

 In the past, portable AC cooling capacity was measured in very forgiving conditions.
-Hence why advertised (manufacturer measured) cooling capacity is so much higher than actual cooling capacity.
+Hence why the commonly specified 14,000 BTUs of cooling capacity for 14,000 BTU units is so much higher than their actual cooling capacity.

 SACC = ACC95 × 0.2 + ACC83 × 0.8